 Photo of Minwoo Kim Minwoo Kim

-Minwoo represents sovereign states and global firms in all stages of international treaty-based and commercial disputes.
-He also helps U.S. and global firms, industry associations, and foreign governments interpret and assess foreign regulatory practices under international trade agreements, including the World Trade Organization (WTO) agreements, as well as preferential trade agreements.
+In his trade practice, he routinely helps global corporations, industry associations, and governments interpret and assess foreign regulatory practices under international trade agreements, including the World Trade Organization (WTO) agreements, as well as preferential trade agreements.

 Prior to joining the firm, Minwoo was a judicial intern for Hon.
 Rudolph Contreras, U.S. District Court for the District of Columbia, a legal intern at the Integrity Vice Presidency, the World Bank, and an intern at the National Assembly of Korea, the Foreign Affairs and Unification Committee.
 Minwoo also maintains an active pro bono practice.